 Hajipur town was named after the name of its ruler Sahabuddin Illiyas Shah Haji who was the Nawab of Bengal in the year 1345 A.D.
 Its ancient name was HARIRPUR OR HASTIPUR.
 It is situated on the eastern bank of river Gandak and southern bank of river Ganga.
 It was made a revenue Sub-division in the year 1865 during British rule.

-At present 41 Judicial officers are posted in the Vaishali Judgeship including Principal Judge, Family Court and 08 Temporary Civil Judge’s (Junior Division).
+At present 32 Judicial officers are posted in the Vaishali Judgeship including Principal Judge, Family Court and 05 Prob.
+Civil Judge (Jr. Div)